-If you prefer advanced functionality, you can choose a content management system (CMS).
+You can choose a content management system (CMS) if you prefer advanced functionality.
 A good CMS will give you more control over how your content and media perform on the website, but you’ll have to purchase additional features separately.
-If you’re planning to sell products directly from your website, you can use eCommerce platforms like Shopify, Squarespace, and Wix.
+If you’re planning to sell products directly from your website, you can use eCommerce platforms like Shopify, BigCommerce, Squarespace, and Wix.

 3. Find an Ideal Web Host

-Once you have narrowed down on the platform of your choice, you need to find a hosting solution to store all your content on the internet.
+Once you have narrowed down the platform of your choice, you need to find a hosting solution to store all your content on the internet.
 Most web hosts offer solutions that are geared towards small businesses.
-Depending on your chosen plan, your website will be hosted on either of three servers: shared servers, virtual private servers (VPS), and dedicated servers.
+Depending on your chosen plan, your website will be hosted on either shared servers, virtual private servers (VPS), or dedicated servers.
 Shared servers are often the cheapest option as they host your website and other websites, limiting web traffic.
 If your website is projected to attract quite a few visitors, you can opt for VPS, which will create a standalone space for your site.
-Dedicated servers are the costliest option, and it’s for businesses that want their own server with space and resources dedicated towards their website.
+Dedicated servers are the costliest option, and it’s for businesses that want their own server with space and resources dedicated to their website.

 Small Business Owner’s Guide – Step 4.
 Select a Domain Name